zhangbozhb/ChameleonSwift/README.md

     }
 }

-// MARK: make UIView/UIViewController to support ChameleonUIProtocol
-// This piece of code must be in your app/module: due to swift 3 restrict to extentsion of exist class(override is not available) extension UIView : ChameleonUIProtocol {
-    public func switchTheme(now: Any, pre: Any?){
-    }
-}

-extension UIViewController : ChameleonUIProtocol {
-    public func switchTheme(now: Any, pre: Any?){
-    }
-}
 ```
 * now: data that you pass to switchTheme. your can use ChameleonHelper<ThemeStyle>.parse(now) get your real theme data
 * pre: previous data that you pass to switchTheme